alanmackenzie/guide-to-enterprise-drupal/README.md

 ### Hardcoding values.

 Using hardcoded values make code harder to read and refactor.
-Be kind to your reviewer and use the constants that Drupal supplies.
+Be kind to your reviewer and use the [https://api.drupal.org/api/drupal/constants/7](constants) that Drupal supplies.

 __Wrong Example (1):__